lsst-dm/dmtn-056/index.rst

 DataUnit
 --------

-Unique (primary) key within a repository, the set of which (one for every table) forms a full unique :ref:`DataRef`.
+Unique (primary) key within a repository, the set of which (one for every table) forms a full unique :ref:`DatasetRef`.

 .. _StorageButler: